cltl-students/verkijk_stella_rma_thesis_dutch_medical_language_model/src/anonymization/README.md

 # Testing a language model's anonymity
 To test the level of anonymity of the From Scratch Medical Model, a test set was created.
 Because most names in the pre-training data were replaced with PERSON with spaCy, the model has a strong semantic representation for PERSON as an individual's name.
-To create a test set, sentences that contained the PERSON token were collected and replaced by <mask>.
+To create a test set, sentences that contained the PERSON token were collected and replaced by "<mask>".
 It was then tested how often the model would predict a name in the place of the masked token performing the fill-mask task.

 # Data
 Because of privacy contraints, the data for this task can not be provided.